arjunyel/angular-spacex-graphql-codegen/README.md

    }
    ```

-1. Next we make the details page for a launch, we need to get the id from the route params and pass that to our service
+1. Next we make the details page for a launch, we get the id from the route params and pass that to our service

    ```typescript
    import { ActivatedRoute } from '@angular/router';